Skip to Main Content

 During PHASE I of the program post-baccalaureate courses allow candidates to complete the requirements for an initial NC teaching license in Elementary Education K-6, including student teaching.
 At the completion of PHASE I and the candidate’s passing scores on the Pearson Required Tests in Elementary Education, the individual is eligible for the “A” (initial) NC teaching license.
 Should the individual choose not to proceed to PHASE II, he/she has completed the requirements for the initial teaching license in Elementary Education K-6 only.

 The individual choosing to receive the MAT degree in Elementary Education K-6 must apply for graduate candidacy and be admitted to PHASE II of the program.
-In PHASE IIthe candidate enrolls in an additional 9 hours of graduate coursework in order to complete the remaining requirements for the MAT degree and to be eligible for the “M” level NC license in Elementary Education K-6.
+In PHASE II the candidate enrolls in an additional 9 hours of graduate coursework in order to complete the remaining requirements for the MAT degree and to be eligible for the “M” level NC license in Elementary Education K-6.
 Coursework includes research methods, educational leadership, and curriculum development.
 The Elementary Education Comprehensive Examination is also required at the completion of these 9 hours.

 Course NumberCourse TitleSemester Hours

-EDU 5010Advanced Instructional Technology for the 21st Century3
+EDU 5010Advanced Instructional Technology3

-EDU 5040Diversity in Education: Societal and Organizational
+EDU 5040Diversity in Education: Societal and Org.
+Perspectives3

 EDU 5050Classroom Organization and Management 3

-Instructional Courses: (18 Hours)
+Instructional Courses: (21 credits)

-EDU 5130Numerical Representations and Number Concepts in
+EDU 5130Numerical Representations and Number Concepts in Elementary Mathematics3

 EDU 5166Using Data for Instructional Improvement3

-EDU 5230 Clinical Internship in Elementary Education II
+EDU 5230 Clinical Internship in Education3

 EDU 5300Product of Learning3

-Total HoursInitial License in Elementary Education Awarded after
+Total HoursInitial License in Elementary Education Awarded after Completion of Phase I and Passing Licensure Exams and EdTPA36

 Goals and Objectives